Gregory III Monoszló: Career

 After Béla's death, Stephen V succeeded his father without difficulties and was crowned on or after 17 May 1270.
 Mojs, the newly-appointed Palatine of Hungary adopted the title Judge of the Cumans, merging the two dignities.
 In the same time, Gregory was made Master of the treasury for his sister-in-law, Queen Elizabeth (while his brother, Egidius held the same office in the royal court of Stephen V).
 Beside that, Gregory also became ispán of Vas County.
 In this capacity, Gregory had important role in the emerging armed conflict between Stephen V and Ottokar II of Bohemia.
 After Stephen's coronation, the closest advisors of the late Béla, for instance Henry Kőszegi and Nicholas Geregye, following the new monarch's sister, Anna of Macsó, fled Hungary and handed over Kőszeg, Borostyánkő (today Bernstein, Austria) and their other castles in Vas County, along the western borders to Ottokar II.
 Then Stephen V launched a plundering raid into Styria around December 1270.
 Gregory was one of the commanders of the royal army against the Bohemian king.
 In the next year, Nicholas Geregye returned Hungary and swore loyalty to Stephen after the Peace of Pressburg, which signed on 2 July 1271.
+In accordance with the treaty, common Austrian–Hungarian commissions were established to determine the borders and to resolve the disputes between the neighboring lords.
+As ispán of Vas County, Gregory (together with Panyit Miskol who governed Zala County) took part in this process along the border with the Duchy of Styria, negotiating with the captains and notaries of the aforementioned province.
 Though Ottokar renounced its claims on territories conquered in Hungary, the Kőszegis, strengthening with Bohemian and Styrian defenders, refused to give back their castles along the western border.
-As a result, Gregory led a royal army to successfully besiege and capture Henry Kőszegi's four castles in August 1271.
+As a result, Gregory led a royal army to successfully besiege and capture Henry Kőszegi's four castles – Kőszeg, Szalónak (Stadtschlaining), Szentvid and Borostyánkő – in August 1271.